arkworks-rs/groth16/CONTRIBUTING.md

 ## Updating documentation

 All PRs should aim to leave the code more documented than it started with.
-Please don't assume that its easy to infer what the code is doing, as that is usually not the case for these complex protocols.
+Please don't assume that it's easy to infer what the code is doing, as that is usually not the case for these complex protocols.
 (Even when you understand the paper!)

-Its often very useful to describe what is the high level view of what a code block is doing, and either refer to the relevant section of a paper or include a short proof/argument for why it makes sense before the actual logic.
+It's often very useful to describe what is the high-level view of what a code block is doing, and either refer to the relevant section of a paper or include a short proof/argument for why it makes sense before the actual logic.

 ## Performance improvements